hongsua/UniOP/README.md

-# UniOP: Universal operon prediction for high-throughput prokaryotic (meta-)genomics data using intergenic distanace
+# UniOP: Universal operon prediction for high-throughput prokaryotic (meta-)genomics data
 ```
-UniOP was implemented in Python 3.11.5 and runs on MacOS and Linux systems.
+UniOP was implemented in Python 3.11.5 and runs on MacOS or Linux systems.
 ```

 ## Overview
-**UniOP** is a fast and accurate computational method for operon prediction, independent of experimental or functional information.
+**UniOP** is a fast, accurate and unbiased computational method for operon prediction, independent of experimental or functional information.
 It takes as input prokaryotic genomes or metagenome-assembled genomes (MAGs).
 ![](figures/flowchart_UniOP.png)

 ## How to use UniOP